Course Catalog » Course Listing for Global Health Sciences

 256 Global Health Architecture and Diplomacy (2 units) Spring

-Instructor(s): J. Sepulveda Prerequisite(s): This course is designed for doctoral level students who want to expand their knowledge of Global Health architecture and diplomacy.
+Instructor(s): J. Sepulveda-Amor Prerequisite(s): This course is designed for doctoral level students who want to expand their knowledge of Global Health architecture and diplomacy.
 Students will be expected to have general knowledge about Global Health, including its main players and stakeholders as well as to keep up with the corresponding readings and assignments for each lecture and seminar.

 Restrictions: Priority given to students enrolled in the PhD in Global Health Sciences program.
 Open to students in other programs with consent of instructor.
 Activities: Direct - Lecture, Direct - Seminar, Student - Lecture, Student - Seminar